Read more about Sport

 Jules Rimet and the Birth of the World Cup

 The world’s passion for football can arguably be traced back to one single day: 28 May 1928.
 On this date members of FIFA met for the 17th Congress of the organisation and voted in favour of staging the first World Cup in 1930.
 It was a moment that propelled the beautiful game into the world’s imagination and one that changed the course of football history.

 Now, every four years fans across the world get the chance to watch the very best players face off against one another, and perhaps even watch their own team go for glory.
-It’s estimated that 3.2 billion people worldwide watch the World Cup, an incredible 46.4% of the Earth’s population – not even Forged in Fire can boast of figures like that… But back in 1928 the idea was just a dream held by visionary FIFA President Jules Rimet.
+It’s estimated that 3.2 billion people worldwide watch the World Cup, an incredible 46.4% of the Earth’s population.
+But back in 1928 the idea was just a dream held by visionary FIFA President Jules Rimet.

 Before the genius of Pele, before England’s triumph in 1966, before Maradona’s mazy runs, before Ronaldo’s comeback, before the Cryuff turn, before Archie Gemmill’s goal in 1978 came the first international game of football and it’s fair to say it got off to a slow start…

 England and Scotland drew 0-0 on a cold day in Glasgow in November of 1872 and while the game wasn’t a classic it was the start of something special.
 Twelve years later came the first international tournament, the British Home Championships of 1884 between Scotland (winners), Wales, England and Ireland.

 Football’s popularity also grew internationally during this period, leading to the founding of FIFA in 1904, established to help organise national teams and their fixtures.

 The first international tournaments to include teams outside Britain began with the summer Olympics, the first to be recognised by FIFA being the 1908 games in London, where six teams competed.